Dulcería Castañeda

 Dulcería Castañeda, is a traditional company and brand of candy in the Peruvian city of Trujillo.
 Since year 1925 traditionally this company made several kind of candies called alfajors and specially that giant candy called "Alfajor king kong" before known as Alfajor de Trujillo, "Dulcería Castañeda" currently has several local in Trujillo also in Lima city.
 Its main products are the alfajores requested by tourists as classic sweet souvenirs of the city of the everlasting spring.
-According to a study published in 2010 by the magazine Peru Económico this is one of the top ten brand of the city.
+According to a study published in 2010 by the magazine Peru Económico this is one of the top ten brands of the city.